EmanuelCastanho/EmanuelCastanho/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/My-LinkedIn-blue)](https://www.linkedin.com/in/emanuel-castanho/)

 **About me:**<br />
 I hold a master’s degree in Aeronautical Engineering from the University of Beira Interior ([UBI](https://www.ubi.pt)), Covilhã, Portugal.
 Currently, I work at the Earth Observation Laboratory ([AIR Centre](https://www.aircentre.org)) as a Project Developer in projects of national and European scope.
-I specialize in Earth Observation data applications across ocean science domains, with a special focus on advanced machine learning techniques and their use in satellite optical data.
+I specialize in EO data applications across ocean science domains, with a special focus on advanced machine learning techniques and their use in satellite optical data.
 I am also involved in operations phases of new satellite missions, including use case definition according to stakeholder needs.

 **Interests:**
 - ✈️ Aeronautics